openguild-labs/learn-jam/README.md

   - Polkadot tries to solve as much as they can all the aspects of the trilemma.
   - Polkadot's mission is to provide secure, scalable and resilient infrastructure for Web3 applications and services
 - Computatal scalability, interoperability, shared security
+  - In Cosmos, each shard has its own security
+- Code is Law, there is no large voice that can force the network to upgrade or not
+- Polkadot has designed at its core a self-funded treasury pool to incentivize the development and evolution of the protocol
+  - Trust-free system, without any middleman or authority, anyone can still fund for the development of the protocol

 ## Resources
 - [JAM Gray Paper](https://graypaper.com/)